LorenzoZam/EEG-Latent-State-Inference/README.md

 - **Prediction** from state dynamics: *"Based on the previous state, where should the current state be?"*
 - **Observation** from the EEG: *"What does the current measurement tell us?"*

-The relative weighting is governed by the **Kalman gain**, which adapts based on the noise structure — trusting observations more when they are precise, and relying on the dynamical model when observations are noisy.
+The relative weighting is governed by the **Kalman gain**, which adapts based on the noise structure; trusting observations more when they are precise, and relying on the dynamical model when observations are noisy.

-The Rauch-Tung-Striebel (RTS) smoother extends this by incorporating future observations, yielding more accurate offline estimates suitable for post-hoc EEG analysis.

 ---